centreon/centreon-engine/doc/user/configuration/advanced/tuning_centengine_for_maximum_performance.rst

     need to schedule regular checks of your hosts (see above).
 More information on cached checks can be found :ref:`here <cached_checks>`.
-  * Don't use agressive host checking.
-Unless you're having problems with Centreon Engine recognizing host recoveries, I would recommend not enabling the :ref:`use_aggressive_host_checking <main_cfg_opt_aggressive_host_checking>` option.
-With this option turned off host checks will execute much faster, resulting in speedier processing of service check results.
-However, host recoveries can be missed under certain circumstances when this it turned off.
-For example, if a host recovers and all of the services associated with that host stay in non-OK states (and don't "wobble" between different non-OK states), Centreon Engine may miss the fact that the host has recovered.
-A few people may need to enable this option, but the majority don't and I would recommendnot using it unless you find it necessary...
   * External command optimizations.
 If you're processing a lot of external commands (i.e. passive checks in a :ref:`distributed setup <distributed_monitoring>`, you'll probably